mrazomej/phd/src/chapter_05/section_11_cell_age_dist.md

 $$
 P(a) = 2\mu e^{-\mu a} \int_a^\infty f(\xi) d\xi.
 $$
-Also, we can rewrite the result for the growth rate $\mu$ on as
+Also, we can rewrite the result for the growth rate $\mu$ as
 $$
 \mu = 2 \mu \int_0^\infty e^{-\mu a} f(a) da \Rightarrow
   2 \int_0^\infty e^{-\mu a} f(a) da = 1.